caprabell/Testing-tools-config/README.md

 # Testing-tools-config
-Setting the testing tools on a project heavy_check_mark:
+Setting the testing tools on a project :heavy_check_mark: